KeigoAlexTanaka/ruby-rails-auth-bcrypt/README.md

 ```
 _Note:_ Saving the record returns the encrypted password digest and NOT the password ('epiphany')

-Validate a user given the name and password:
+Authenticate a user given the name and password:

 ```
 class User < ApplicationRecord